ismir/ismir-home/README.md

 One can recreate this configuration as follows:

 0. Create a `.travis.yml` file.
-If starting from the one in this repository, delete the `env:globals` and the `before_install` routine.
+    1. If starting from the one in this repository, delete the `env:globals` and the `before_install` routine.
 We'll overwrite these below.
+    2. Otherwise, start from the Jekyll template here: https://jekyllrb.com/docs/continuous-integration/travis-ci/
 1. Create an SSH key-pair locally with `ssh-keygen`.
 Here they are called `id_rsa` (private key) and `id_rsa.pub` (public key)
     1. The public key must be copied to the host, e.g. `ssh-copy-id -p 22 -i id_rsa.pub username@ip.add.ress.here`
     2. The private key must be modified to eliminate the passphrase via `ssh-keygen -p -f id_rsa -N ''`
 2. We can now encrypt environment variables that will be used by `./deploy_production.sh`, a shell script that has been made executable (`chmod +x`)
     1. We need to specify two env variables, `DEPLOY_HOST` and `DEPLOY_USER`, to access the host.
 This can be achieved by supplying this call with the right values from the repository root: `travis encrypt SOMEVAR="secretvalue" --add`
     2. See the instructions here for complete details: https://docs.travis-ci.com/user/encryption-keys
     3. Not that these encrypted values provide an extra layer of obfuscation to the location of the server, and are not strictly necessary – future configurations could provide this info as plaintext.
 3. We must encrypt the private key file so that the Travis-CI build context can copy the built website to the host.
     1. The private key is encrypted with the following command, issued from the repository root: `travis encrypt-file id_rsa --add`
     2. This will encrypt the file with a `.enc` suffix, and add an additional command to `before_install`.
 Add the encrypted file to the repository (NOT THE PRIVATE KEY) and commit both changes.
     3. See the instructions here for complete details: https://docs.travis-ci.com/user/encrypting-files/
 4. The `./deploy_production` script takes a path to the private key to use for securely copying data to the host server.
 One can similarly use this script locally with appropriately configured SSH keys.
     1. Note that `.travis.yml` is configured to only deploy on commits to master.
     2. The ssh-agent must be kick-started before attempting to copy the website to the host.